joel-joseph28/design-compass/README.md

 ## Project Vision

 Design Compass aspires to be the go-to platform for navigating the ever-evolving landscape of mobile app design.
-Drawing inspiration from established resources like pttrns.com and mobbin.com, we're creating a user-friendly, searchable database of design patterns to guide designers and developers through current trends, successful UI/UX implementations, and best practices in mobile app design.
+Drawing inspiration from established resources like pttrns.com and mobbin.com, we're creating a user-friendly, searchable database of design patterns.
+Our platform will serve as a compass for designers and developers, guiding them through current trends, successful UI/UX implementations, and best practices in mobile app design.

 ## Project Structure